Tropical storm Lane dumps rain on Hawaii as flood hazard lingers

 “We have asked our residents in these areas where they know it floods to be ready to leave,” Caldwell said, adding that 1,100 people were staying in emergency shelters throughout the city.

-New Yorker Rigo Pagoada, 43, who is on vacation on Oahu with his family said he feels lucky it has been largely spared.
+New Yorker Rigo Pagoada, 43, who was on vacation on Oahu with his family, said he felt lucky it had been largely spared.

 “We’ve been very fortunate,” he said.
-“It’s sad to see the (impacts on) the Big Island.”
+“It’s sad to see the (impact on) the Big Island.”

 Hawaii’s major airports remained open during the storm, though 22 flights were canceled at Honolulu’s main airport, according to online tracking service FlightAware.com.
 Several airlines also canceled services to Kahului Airport on Maui in anticipation of severe weather, the state transportation department said.